kamilazdybal/fluid-dynamics-and-transport-phenomena/Flow_Types/README.md

 Couette(boundaryVel=1, channelThickness=0.01, density=997, viscosity=0.00089, fluidName="unknown")
 ```

-`boundaryVel` velocity at the non-zero-boundary in m/s
+`boundaryVel` velocity at the non-zero boundary in m/s

 `channelThickness` thickness (or diameter) of the channel in m